NASS2023/Brain2Text/README.md

 ![image](https://github.com/NASS2023/Brain2Text/blob/main/IMAGES/cnn_results.jpg)

-# TEXT2VEC: Generating vectors from text stories
+## TEXT2VEC: Generating vectors from text stories

-This is the phase 2 of the task.
-We have used pre-trained Roberta-Large for encoding and decoding.
+This is the **phase 2** of the task.
+We have used pre-trained Roberta-Large for encoding and decoding texts.

 Steps to encode: